Superalgos/Superalgos/README.md

 # Uninstall

-Superalgos writes nothing outside of the ```Superalgos``` folder.
-To completely uninstall the software, just delete the folder.
+Superalgos writes nothing outside of the ```Superalgos``` folder other than shortcut files.
+To uninstall the software, follow these steps:

-If you have installed shortcuts for Superalgos you can remove them as follows:

-## For **Windows** Users

-Open a file browser and navigate to the Superalgos directory.

-Under the folder titled `Launch-Scripts` double-click the script `uninstall-shortcut-windows.bat`.

-## For **Ubuntu** Users

-Open a terminal and run the following command:
+Open a terminal or command prompt and navigate to your main Superalgos directory and type the following command:
 ```
-rm ~/Desktop/Superalgos.desktop && rm ~/.local/share/applications/Superalgos.desktop
+node uninstall
 ```
+This will remove any shortcut files that have been installed.

+Then simply delete the `Superalgos` folder.
+There will be nothing left on your computor.

 # Welcome Tutorial